schollz/miti/README.md

 <img src="https://user-images.githubusercontent.com/6550035/87839388-7f2f4f80-c84f-11ea-8e12-75641fb6d386.png">

 *miti* is a *musical instrument textual interface*.
-Basically, its MIDI but you can connect and control sounds in a very human way, using text.
-It provides surprisingly simple sequencing for synthesizers or other instruments.
+Basically, its MIDI, but textual.

-You can control your synthesizers from your favorite text editor.
+*miti* provides a program and musical notation that you can use to easily connect and control sounds in a very human way.
+It provides surprisingly simple sequencing for synthesizers or other instruments, namely control from  your favorite text editor.

 ## Install